Dentist Says I Need a Root Canal — What Should I Do Next?

 When a dentist recommends a root canal, here's what to do first:When a dentist recommends a root canal, here's what to do first:

 1. Ask questions — Understand why it's being recommended 2.
 Request to see your X-rays — Visual proof matters 3.
-Get a second opinion if you're unsure — This is smart and common 4.
-Understand the urgency — Most root canals are not emergencies1.
-Ask questions — Understand why it's being recommended 2.
-Request to see your X-rays — Visual proof matters 3.
-Get a second opinion if you're unsure — This is smart and common 4.
+Get a second opinion if you're unsure — The ADA encourages second opinions for complex treatment plans 4.
 Understand the urgency — Most root canals are not emergencies

 Unless you have facial swelling, fever, or constant severe pain, you typically have days or weeks to make a decision and seek a second opinion safely.Unless you have facial swelling, fever, or constant severe pain, you typically have days or weeks to make a decision and seek a second opinion safely.